Uninterrupted Access 24x7, 10% OFF On WhatsApp

 How to Avoid:

-• Be clear about the things you did, the problems you solved, and the decisions you made.
+• Make it clear what you accomplished, what problems you handled and the decisions you took.

 • Avoid vague phrases like “the team achieved this” or “we finished”.